Last reviewed on 17 December 2020

-COVID-19 has brought many challenges over the last six months and, now that you’re back at university, you’re probably facing some new ones.
+COVID-19 has brought many challenges in recent months and, now that you’re back at university, you’re probably facing some new ones.

 You might be frustrated that you have to do your learning online and that you’re not able to take part in activities outside of your studies that give you purpose and boost your mood.
 Perhaps you’re missing your family and friends or angry about media articles that blame young people for the rise in coronavirus cases.
 You might be self-isolating if you’ve got symptoms or if you’ve been in contact with someone else who has tested positive.
 Whether you’re a first-year student who has missed out on freshers’ week or you’re in your final year and have exam worries, this is probably not the university experience you imagined.